Rugut-Dev/prof/README.md

 🌍 On a mission to make the world a better place, one line of code at a time.

-🌱 Currently learning SE Foundations at ALX.
+🌱 Currently learning SE Foundations at ALX(Sprint 2).

 💬 Let's connect!
 Share your thoughts and ideas with me.